Skip to main content

 White-tailed eagle carrying fish

-Mull is known as Eagle Island due to its population of huge white tailed eagles and majestic golden eagles.
-A visit to the Mull Eagle Watch project is highly recommended!
+Mull is often called Eagle Island due to its population of huge white-tailed eagles and majestic golden eagles.

 Forests to visit